 Immunohistochemistry tests may also be used in conjunction with other tests to diagnose the specific mesothelioma cell type.
 Sometimes called IHC, this process uses antibodies to identify diseased tissue.
 Common immunohistochemical markers include cytokeratins, Calretinin, WT1 (the Wilms Tumor suppressor gene protein), and podoplanin (also called D2-40), an anti-podoplanin antibody.

 In rare cases, mesothelial tumors can be benign.
 These masses tend to spread slower than malignant mesothelioma tumors.
-Due to its rarity, doctors and researchers still do not fully understand benign mesothelioma.
-However, if you are diagnosed with benign mesothelioma, you should still seek treatment to have the tumor(s) removed.
+Due to its rarity, doctors and researchers still do not fully understand benign tumors of the mesothelium.
+However, if you are diagnosed with benign mesothelial tumors, you should still seek treatment to have them removed.